Step 3: Finding Your Preceptors and Facilities

 The design of the USU Dietetic Internship provides interns with the opportunity to train close to home.
-Because of this, applicants planning to train OUTSIDE of Utah or as a UTAH-HYBRID are responsible for locating and securing facilities and preceptors willing to work with them during their internship.
+Applicants planning to train OUTSIDE of Utah or as a UTAH-HYBRID are responsible for locating and securing facilities and preceptors willing to work with them during their internship.
 Preceptors must be secured by the time of application.

 A preceptor is someone who is willing to mentor you through your rotations, teaching you what an RD might do, and evaluating your performance and ability to function as an entry-level dietitian.
 Your preceptor should be a professional appropriate for the facility where you will train.